12 Jan 2026

 Why Is Integration Important?

 Psychedelic-assisted psychotherapy is the psychedelic therapy experience itself.
-Integrative therapy is applying the learned skills and insights into everyday life to improve well-being and maximize results.
+Integrative therapy7 is applying the learned skills and insights into everyday life to improve well-being and maximize results.

-Integrative therapy utilizes different styles of therapy such as cognitive behavioural therapy, somatic therapy, parts therapy or Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+Integrative therapy utilizes different styles of therapy8 such as cognitive behavioural therapy, somatic therapy, parts therapy or Eye Movement Desensitization and Reprocessing (EMDR) therapy.

 This holistic approach addresses the whole individual on psychological, emotional and social levels.
 The goal is to create meaning, enable emotional processing, and improve emotional regulation, creating long-term changes in behaviour and support long-term wellbeing.